M.C.S. in Computer Science overview

 • 6 credits of additional CSCI 5xxx or 8xxx coursework

-• Other graduate-level credits to reach a total of at least 31 credits, which may include related field courses from programs other than CSCI or courses for a graduate minor
+• Other graduate-level credits to reach a total of at least 31 credits, which may include related field courses from programs other than computer science (graduate level courses in the College of Science and Engineering + the School of Statistics).
+Courses for a graduate minor can also be used, but will need to be reviewed and approved first if they do not fall under the College of Science and Engineering or School of Statistics.

 Things to remember